Zypperman/xiandan/Linear Algebra/LA03 Matrix properties.md

   - main diagonal &#8212; the line formed by elements where row num = col num (ie elems 1,1 , 2,2 , 3,3 ... form the main diagonal)
 - check whether $(B^TB)^T = (B^T)B$
   - proof for this is just the commutative transpose rule where $(AB)^T = B^TA^T$, sub B for itself and A its transpose
-- By lesson rhetoric, all symmetric matrices need to be square matrices.
+- because the rows and columns need to match for this to hold, all symmetric matrices need to be square matrices.

 #### Skew-symmetric matrices / Antisymmetric matrices